If you’re creating a news aggregator website or curating content in other ways, duplicate content issues are probably at

 How to Optimize WP RSS Aggregator to Avoid Duplicate Content Problems

 To finish things out, let’s look at some actionable tactics that you can implement using the WP RSS Aggregator plugin to handle identical content in an optimal way.

 For these tips, we’ll assume you’re using the Feed to Post add-on to import feed items as actual WordPress posts.

 1. Use the rel=canonical Setting

 As you learned earlier, Google understands that there are plenty of valid reasons for duplicate content to exist.
 If you’re transparent about your content and where it came from, you won’t run into any issues like plagiarism.

-To help add this transparency, Google (and other search engines) use rel=canonical.
+To help add this transparency, Google (and other search engines) use the canonical tag rel=canonical.

 Essentially, rel=canonical lets you credit the original source so that search engines know that you’re curating content (as opposed to stealing it).
 It’s a small code snippet that goes in the <head> section of your site.
 This means that human visitors won’t see it, but search engines and other bots will be able to detect it.

 To enable rel=canonical for feed items in WP RSS Aggregator, make sure to check the Canonical Link box in the Feed to Post – General settings:

 When this setting is enabled, WP RSS Aggregator will automatically add a canonical URL structure to the original feed item in the <head> section of your site.

 2. Add a Link to the Original Source